Speak to Me (Amy Lee song): Recording and composition

 Lee talked to the director and the score composer on the phone to discuss their opinions of what they think the ending song should sound like and Lee went to the piano right afterwards, conceiving the initial idea in an hour.
 She sent it to them afterwards and they both agreed that it is the direction they want to get on.
-Lee was invited to Skywalker Ranch which also served as the place where the movie's audio mixing was being handled.
+Lee was invited to Skywalker Ranch which also served as the place where the film's audio mixing was being handled.
 Lee went to record there for three days which marked the first time she had separated from her recent child.
 She revealed that the situation "put me in exactly the right place, emotionally, to sing and write from that emotional place that I needed to be in".
 The recording studio and the scenery at the ranch were the ideal environment for the singer to finish the writing process.
 Whenever she would get a writer's block composing at the piano, Lee would bike into the forest, during which she would "feel the beauty of earth and loneliness, at the same time".
 "Speak to Me" was completely recorded in two weeks.

 "Speak to Me" is a piano-led ballad which features Lee's vocals which were described as "haunting".
 Besides piano, its instrumentation is also provided by subtle strings as well as low-sounding drums and cellos which according to Billboard's Gil Kaufman "amp up the track's tension".
 According to Kaufman, the "chilling" song marked a return "into the spooky zone" for Lee.
 He further found her "signature emotion-choked vocals" present over the track's "haunting" piano line.
 Similar sentiments were offered by Riddhi Chakraborty from Rolling Stone India who felt that "Spoke to Me" marked a return to Lee's "signature style of powerhouse vocals combined with delicate piano", which he found to be similar to some of Evanescence's song, particularly "My Immortal" (2003) and "Lithium" (2006).
 Lyrically, the song finds the protagonist calling a "departed, ghostly" love as exemplified in the lyrics, "We are one breath apart, my love / And I'll be holding in it till we're together / Hear me call your name / Just speak, speak to me".